cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

 We could run the game now and have a working item, but it would have the ugly default pink-and-black checkboard texture.
 Instead, we will add a model to the item.

-Create a new class called `ModelRegistrationHandler` in the `cubicoder.tutorial.client` package.
+Create a new class called `ModelRegistrationHandler` in the `cubicoder.tutorialmod.client` package.
 ```java
 package cubicoder.tutorialmod.client;